 HVAC systems for the healthcare sector require a somewhat different approach than other applications.
 That is because of the needs that are specific to the application.
 But what do medical facilities exactly need?

-Medical facilities need HVAC system that can ensure health, safety and comfort of patients as well as medical and administrative personnel and visitors.
-Other than that, medical facilities must filter airborne contaminants, help get rid of bacteria that can spread infections, and provide conditions in which medical procedures, laboratory work, patient treatment and healing activities in general can be performed safely and effectively.
+Medical facilities need an HVAC system that can ensure the health, safety and comfort of patients as well as medical and administrative personnel and visitors.
+Other than that, medical facilities must filter airborne contaminants, help get rid of bacteria that can spread infections, and provide conditions in which medical procedures, laboratory work, patient treatment and healing activities, in general, can be performed safely and effectively.

 1 - Temperature control

-Thermal comfort in medical facilities is as important as in other application.
-In fact, patients recovering from health problems deserve the best possible thermal comfort.
+Thermal comfort in medical facilities is as important as in other applications.
+Patients recovering from health problems deserve the best possible thermal comfort.
 Hence, temperature and humidity control is fundamental.
 Another important aspect when it comes to temperature control is the fact that medical facilities may require different temperatures depending on the specific area.
-In surgery rooms, for instance, there is often a demand for low temperature, as surgical teams may be overheat by surgical equipment.
+In surgery rooms, for instance, there is often a demand for low temperatures, as surgical teams may be overheated by surgical equipment.
 This request for low temperature, though, may have a conflicting impact on anaesthetised patients.
 That is why HVAC systems usually need to quickly recover heat and raise the temperature as soon as surgery is completed.

-Another reason why perfect temperature control is crucial is that it prevents specialized items breakdowns.
+Another reason why perfect temperature control is crucial is that it prevents specialized item breakdowns.
 This is the case of lasers and MRI machines, which are essential to patients’ treatment and satisfaction.

 Are you interested in Daikin chiller solutions for Hospitals?
 Check out how Daikin can provide value for health sector applications: Hospital Universitario Infanta Elena de Valdemoro Project